luisfer/rosemary-js/readme.md

 - **Periodic Review System**: Implement spaced repetition for effective knowledge reinforcement.
 - **Plugin System**: Extend Rosemary.js functionality with a lightweight plugin architecture.

 Have an idea for a feature?
-We'd love to hear it!
+I'd love to hear it!
 Feel free to open an issue or contribute to the development.

 ## Get Involved